Final Fight: In other media

 The American Street Fighter animated series featured an episode based on Final Fight and titled after the game, which aired during the show's second season.
 Adapting the plot of the game, the "Final Fight" episode centered on Cody and Guy teaming up with leading Street Fighter characters Ryu and Ken to rescue Jessica from the Mad Gear Gang.
-Although, Guy and Cody were both characters in the Street Fighter series, the episode actually predates Cody's first appearance in the series as a playable character in Street Fighter Alpha 3 and depicts him in his character design from Final Fight.
+Although, Guy and Cody were both characters in the Street Fighter series, the episode predates Cody's first appearance in the series as a playable character in Street Fighter Alpha 3 and depicts him in his character design from Final Fight.
 The episode is included as unlockable content in Final Fight: Double Impact.

-An episode of the 1991 Nickelodeon hidden camera show What Would You Do? featured a Final Fight kiosk which distracted kids by mentioning personal information about them.
+An episode of the 1991 Nickelodeon hidden camera show What Would You Do? featured a Final Fight kiosk, which distracted kids by mentioning personal information about them.

-Maki Genryusai appears in 1996 manga Sakura Ganbaru! as one of several rivals the titular character Sakura Kasugano (from Street Fighter Alpha 2) encounters.
+Maki Genryusai appears in the 1996 manga Sakura Ganbaru! as one of several rivals the titular character Sakura Kasugano from Street Fighter Alpha 2 encounters.
 The Street Fighter II Turbo comic book by UDON Entertainment features a supplemental story arc spanning issues 6 and 7 centering on the Final Fight characters who were featured in the Street Fighter series.